 According to Calgary's LRT Network Plan, an alignment for the Southeast LRT has already been approved.
-The 26 kilometre line will run from downtown Calgary to the new communities and planned South Hospital to the south of Marquis Lorne Trail.
+The 26 kilometre line will run from downtown Calgary to the new communities south of Marquis Lorne Trail.
+The Calgary LRT Network Plan states that LRT cars on this line will be low-floor vehicles, meaning they will require "minimal station platforms and allow for better community integration".
 The downtown section of the line will be underground, along 2nd Street SW.
-Beginning in 2009; the City of Calgary will run a southeast Bus Rapid Transit (BRT) service in order to aid transit users in this area until the line is complete.
+On August 31, 2009, the City of Calgary began to run a southeast Bus Rapid Transit (BRT) service in order to aid transit users in this area until the Southeast LRT line is complete.
+When and if the new Southeast LRT line is constructed, properties in the communities of Downtown East Village, Ramsay, Inglewoods, Ogden, Riverbend, Douglasdale Glen, New Brighton, west Copperfield, McKenzie Towne, Auburn Bay, Mahogany, and Seton will experience price premiums.